simonelnahas/simonelnahas.com/posts/why-clojure.md

 adds static typing to JavaScript.
 So when I realized that Clojure was dynamically typed I was at first quite skeptical.
-With TypeScript and other static languages we get a lot of help in preventing run time bugs.
+With TypeScript and other static languages, we get a lot of help in preventing run-time bugs.
 But static typing becomes a problem when the compiler prevents experimentation, then we wrestle the compiler to satisfy type constraints.
 Since Clojure itself can